lucasg/Cryptopals/README.md

 ## Introduction ##

 This is a serie of 56 technical challenges around software programming and cryptography made by some people at Matasano.
 Every solution can be built either on Windows or on Linux (Mint and Arch tested).

+The tools folder contains implementations of several standard cryptographic protocols and utilities : do not use them in production.

 ## Requirements ##

 * You need to have access to the `gcc` toochain and basic shell commands (`make`, `cd`, `sed`, `awk`, etc.).
 On Windows, every challenge has been tested against the `mingw32` compiler.
 * Some challenges use pythons scripts : everything has been written for Python 3xx.
 Older versions may or may not work.
 * `pip` requirements :
-  * On Linux, install `pip3` : `sudo (apt-get install | yum |  pacman -S)  python3-pip` to prevent name clashing with the system-wide pip binary.
+  * On Linux, install `pip3` : `sudo (apt-get install | yum install |  pacman -S)  python3-pip` to prevent name clashing with the system-wide pip binary.
   * `bottle` web framework  for challenges 31 & 32
   * `tkinter` for challenge 20
 * `libcurl` : challenge 31 & 32 use libcurl to make requests to a remote webpage.